 27.5.2.4 UL MU CS mechanism

 The ED-based CCA and virtual CS functions are used to determine the state of the medium if CS is required before responding to a received Trigger frame.
-ED-based CCA for UL MU CS follows the same procedure as defined in VHT receiver specification.
-ED-based CCA is described in 21.3.18.5.2 (CCA sensitivity for operating classes requiring CCA-ED) and virtual CS is defined in 10.3.2.1 (CS mechanism).
+ED-based CCA is described in 28.3.16.1.2 (CCA sensitivity for operating classes requiring CCA-ED) and virtual CS is defined in 10.3.2.1 (CS mechanism).

 TGax editor: Modify section 28.3.17.6 by replacing the text by the one below: